From the Riverwalk to the Alamo to the Botanical Garden to San Antonio | The Saga, there are so many Outdoor Things To Do In San Antonio.

 10+ Outdoor Things To Do In San Antonio, Texas

 It’s impossible for you to go to San Antonio and skip The Alamo (300 Alamo Plaza).
 It’s the heart of San Antonio and in the heart of San Antonio.
 Seriously.
-The Alamo is smack dab in the middle of town.
+The Alamo is smack dab in the middle of the downtown area.
 There’s the post office across the street one way, bars across the street the other.
-The Alamo is just … there.
+The Alamo is just … there in the middle of it all.

 You have to go inside.

-We booked a historical tour, which meant that for about an hour, we had a nearly personal tour of The Alamo.
+Instead of the free, self-guided tour, we booked a guided historical tour, which meant that for about an hour, we had a nearly personal tour of The Alamo.

-The tour was $10 each and was probably the best money we spent the entire time we were in San Antonio.
+The tour was probably the best money we spent the entire time we were in San Antonio.

 The light show, created by French painter Xavier de Richemont, debuted in 2014 … on the face of San Fernando Cathedral.
 The nearly 24 minute show is projected onto the cathedral itself.